rise8-us/delivery-playbooks/docs/content/plays/cross-discipline/user-vs-support-outcomes.md

     Change in User Behavior: <replace>
     Measured by: <replace>
     Impact on Vet/Caretaker Lives: <replace> <usually need more info here, use ❓ to signal a follow up>
-    Measured by: <replace> <usually need more info here, use❓to signal a follow up>
+    Measured by: <replace> <usually need more info here, use ❓ to signal a follow up>

-    2️⃣  ❓Did you have any pains deploying this release or any feedback we can take back to our folks on Platform (Enablement / SecRel / Ops)  to make the next feature even easier?
+    2️⃣  Did you have any pains deploying this release or any feedback we can take back to our folks on Platform (Enablement / SecRel / Ops)  to make the next feature even easier❓
     ```

 *   **For Delivering Dev Teams: Share Credit!** You were able to go to prod and your app is hosted through a lot of blood, sweat, and tears of other teams.
 Tag them on your wins!